Deaf Pupil Provision

 • Enrichment and skills for life.

-Classrooms have Soundfield Systems to enable all students to be able to hear as clearly at the back of the classroom as they can at the front.
+Classrooms have Soundfield Systems to provide equal audiological access meaning students can hear as clearly at the back of the classroom as they can at the front.
+Deaf students who use Remote Microphone Systems are issued with Touchscreens by their local authority to work alongside the classroom audiology technology.
 Our school is fully wheelchair accessible and we have toilets with hoisting systems if required.
-Our dedicated sensory room supports students to improve their physical coordination, motor development, emotional wellbeing and offers a range of sound activated, cause and effect activities.
-We work hard to ensure our physical environment is fully inclusive for our deaf students; all fire Alarms are fitted with the red flashing lights and classrooms have carpet and blinds to improve the acoustics for our students.
+We work hard to ensure our physical environment is fully inclusive for our deaf students; all fire alarms are fitted with flashing lights and classrooms have carpet and blinds to improve the acoustics for our students.

 Your browser is out-of-date!